You're Functioning. But Are You Actually Okay?

 High-functioning anxiety is treatable.
 Not by becoming a different person, but by understanding the one you already are.

-At My AP Therapy, we work with high-achieving adults across NYC who are ready to move beyond surface-level coping and understand what's actually driving the pressure.
-Our approach is depth-oriented, IFS-informed, and built for people who are self-aware enough to know something needs to change and ready to actually do something about it.
+At My AP Therapy, I work with high-achieving adults across NYC who are ready to move beyond surface-level coping and understand what's actually driving the pressure.
+My approach is depth-oriented, IFS-informed, and built for people who are self-aware enough to know something needs to change and ready to actually do something about it.

 Schedule a free 15-minute consultation